Department of Veterans Affairs.

 B. VA will award up to 35 points (an applicant must score at a minimum of 17.5 points) based on the cost effectiveness of the program, as demonstrated by the following: The grantee or identified subrecipient administered the program on budget and grant funds were utilized in a sensible manner, as interpreted by information provided by the grantee to VA under 38 CFR 17.725(a)(1-7); and

 C. VA will award up to 15 (an applicant must score at a minimum of 7.5 points) points based on the extent to which the program complied with the grant agreement and applicable laws and regulations.

 4. Renewal Grant Selection: Selection of Renewal Grants for Transportation of Veterans in Highly Rural Areas is very competitive.
 VA will use the following process to award renewal grants:

 A. VA will rank those grantees who receive at least the minimum amount of total points (52.5) and points per category set forth in the Notice.
 The grantees will be ranked in order from highest to lowest scores.

 B. VA will use the grantees' ranking as the basis for selection for funding.
 VA will fund the highest-ranked grantees for which funding is available.

 Award Administration Information

-After an applicant is selected for a renewal grant in accordance with 38 CFR 17.705(d), VA will draft a renewal grant agreement to be executed by the Assistant Deputy Under Secretary for Health for Administrative Operations in VA and the grantee.
-Upon execution of the renewal grant agreement, VA will obligate the approved amount.
-The renewal grant agreement will provide that:
+After an applicant is selected for a grant in accordance with 38 CFR 17.705(d), VA will send a notice of award (NoA) letter with an enclosed grant agreement to be executed by the Assistant Deputy Under Secretary for Health for Administrative Operations in VA and the grantee.
+Upon execution of the grant agreement, VA will obligate the approved amount provided that: